-GENERAL - sulfur-containing fatty acid (with carboxy group) and thioalcohol (with thiol group)
+GENERAL - Sulfur-containing fatty acid (with carboxyl group) and thioalcohol (with thiol group)

-- Present in mitochondria (“power plants” of our cells)
+- Present in mitochondria (“powerhouses” of our cells).

-- Soluble in fat and water (can therefore pass the blood-brain barrier)
+- Soluble in fat and water (therefore it can cross the blood-brain barrier)

-- Self-synthesis only possible in small quantities (from octanoic acid and L-cysteine)
+- Endogenous synthesis is only possible in small quantities (from octanoic acid and L-cysteine)

 - Dihydrolipoic acid DHLA (reduced form)

-- Lipoic acid LA (oxidized form) and as
+- Lipoic acid LA (oxidized form) as well as

 - Component of the coenzymes lipoamide (oxidized) and dihydrolipoamide (reduced) à lipoamide = lipoic acid + lysine

-BENEFITS OF R-ALPHA-LIPOIC ACID AS SODIUM LIPOATE Ordinary R-alpha lipoic acid is very unstable and often begins to break down into an insoluble polymer during the processing.
-Therefore, we use a highly pure, stabilized R-alpha lipoic acid as sodium R-lipoate.
-This so-called Na-RALA is significantly more bioavailable (Studies on comparable products have shown a 21-fold increased bioavailability determined) as a simple, unstabilized R-alpha lipoic acid measured by the maximum blood plasma concentration (Cmax) and is also 100% free of S-alpha lipoic acid.
-In contrast to the potassium salt (K-RALA), the sodium salt is completely water-soluble and therefore does not require any excipients.
-In contrast to the production of racemic alpha-lipoic acid, the additional processing steps required for the production of Na-RALA also ensure particularly thorough cleaning, so that the active ingredient is ultimately free of residues.
-EFFECTS a) Lipoic acid has an antioxidant effect (non-enzymatic antioxidant) and synergistically supports other antioxidants: b) Lipoic acid regenerates other antioxidants: c) Lipoic acid plays a central role in the body’s own detoxification: - Detoxification Phase I: Lipoic acid is involved in the disposal of radicals and reactive metabolites
+BENEFITS OF R-ALPHA-LIPOIC ACID AS SODIUM LIPOATE Ordinary R-alpha lipoic acid is very unstable and often begins to decompose into an insoluble polymer during the processing.
+Therefore, we use a highly purified, stabilized R-alpha lipoic acid in the form of sodium R-lipoate.
+This so-called Na-RALA is significantly more bioavailable (Studies on comparable products have shown a 21-fold increased bioavailability (determined) as a simple, unstabilized R-alpha lipoic acid, as measured by the maximum blood plasma concentration (Cmax), and is also 100% free of S-alpha lipoic acid.
+Furthermore, unlike the potassium salt (K-RALA), the sodium salt is completely water-soluble and therefore requires no excipients.
+In contrast to the production of racemic alpha-lipoic acid, the additional processing steps required for the production of Na-RALA also ensure particularly thorough purification, so that the active ingredient is ultimately free of residues.
+EFFECTS a) Lipoic acid acts as an antioxidant (non-enzymatic antioxidant) and synergistically supports other antioxidants: b) Lipoic acid regenerates other antioxidants: c) Lipoic acid plays a central role in the body's own detoxification process: - Detoxification Phase I: Lipoic acid is involved in the disposal of radicals and reactive metabolites.

 - in the pyruvate dehydrogenase complex and (PDH)